gorenje/millieons.org/w/drunken_people.md

 You are living a lie when you apologise.
 You are incapable of dealing with your behaviour when you have had too much to drink.
 You are an unpleasant, embarrassing, provoking drinker who seems to enjoy embodying those most horrid of characteristics. *But it's the alcohol*, as you claim; *it isn't me*, as you claim.
 You live the lie.

 The next morning brings the sweet tranquility of alcoholic induced blackout.
 The memories are gone, the lull between drinks returns.
-But the pain that you have inflicted in your drunken state remains.
-The pain remains with those around you, those who you have infected with those memories.
+But the memories of those you have hurt in your drunken state remains.
+The pain caused remains with those around you, those whom you would never want to hurt.

 They can't, they don't, and they won't forget.

-Memories and experiences of those around you, the ones you have hurt, linger, collect, fester.
-Those memories bury themselves deep into the minds and souls of those hurt.
+Memories and experiences of those around you, the people you have hurt, their memories linger, collecting, and then begin to fester.
+These memories bury themselves deep into the minds and souls of those hurt.

-You might well manage to behave when in public, hence the uncomprehending looks of my friends when I say I am through.
+You might well manage to behave when in public, hence the uncomprehending stares of my friends when I say I am through.
 I do not mind.
-I know your behaviour as soon as the door closes behind us.
+I have experienced your behaviour as soon as the door closes behind us.
 We are home, you feel safe.
 I know the nastiness that engulfs you then.
 There is only one outlet for this.
 Only one sink to capture and absorb this.

 Me.